jwp/git-select/README.md

 processing of the source is required for usage.
 When that is the case, deploying to a temporary package directory can be the preferred means of installation for informal environments.

+`/./` is the chosen remapping signal as `/./` is *usually* a no-op when present in filesystem paths; worst case with most environments is that a user has to resolve any `.` in a composed path to avoid triggering remapped pathing.

 ### Alternatives and Discussion

 If only temporary clones were used,